laravel/docs/sanctum.md

 <a name="migration-customization"></a>
 #### Migration Customization

-If you are not going to use Sanctum's default migrations, you should call the `Sanctum::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
-You may export the default migrations using `php artisan vendor:publish --tag=sanctum-migrations`.
+If you are not going to use Sanctum's default migrations, you should call the `Sanctum::ignoreMigrations` method in the `register` method of your `App\Providers\AppServiceProvider` class.
+You may export the default migrations by executing the following command: `php artisan vendor:publish --tag=sanctum-migrations`

 <a name="configuration"></a>
 ## Configuration